mikeizbicki/cmc-csci040/topic_00_HTML/README.md

 <img width='100%' src=img/ft111002-foxtrot-comics-bill-amend-html-tag-jason-marcus-sunday-comic-strip.png />
 </center>

-**Monday:** Course Intro

 **Wednesday:** HTML

 1. Prelecture videos:

     > **NOTE:**
     > You will not be directly graded on the content of these videos,
-    > but they provide useful background information that will make lectures much easier to follow.
+    > but they provide useful background information that will make lectures easier to follow.
     > I understand the temptation to not watch them---and I probably wouldn't have as a student either---but even the most technically inclined students will not have seen a lot of the information in these videos.
     >
     > One of the [three virtues of a programmer is laziness](https://thethreevirtues.com/).
     > I am lazy and I hope to train you all to be lazy in this course.
     > So one of my commitments to you all is that I will never ask you to do busywork.

     1. [Inside a google data center](https://www.youtube.com/watch?v=XZmGGAbHqa0)